 We may seek additional capital through a combination of public and private equity offerings, debt financings, collaborations and licensing arrangements.
-To the extent that we raise additional capital through the sale of equity or debt securities, your ownership interest will be diluted and the terms may include liquidation or other preferences that adversely affect your rights as a holder of ADSs.
+To the extent that we raise additional capital through the sale of equity or debt securities, our existing shareholder's ownership interest will be diluted and the terms may include liquidation or other preferences that adversely affect our existing shareholder's rights as a holder of ADSs.
 The incurrence of indebtedness would result in increased fixed payment obligations and could involve restrictive covenants, such as limitations on our ability to incur additional debt, limitations on our ability to acquire or license intellectual property rights and other operating restrictions that could adversely impact our ability to conduct our business.
 If we raise additional funds through collaborations and licensing arrangements with third parties or through asset sales, we may have to relinquish valuable rights to our technologies or product candidates, or grant licenses on terms unfavorable to us.